ElzaJose/TDK-RDKServiceDocs/SystemAudioPlayer.md

 <a name="method.Pause"></a>
 ## Pause<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This method pauses playback on the specified player.
-The pause functionality is only supported for HTTP and file source types.
-It requires a unique digit identifier for a player instance to perform the operation.
+Pause is only supported for HTTP and file source types.
+It requires a unique digit identifier for a player instance to function.

 This method triggers the [OnSAPEvents](#event.OnSAPEvents)